nikbearbrown/Zebonastic.ai-Vol1-No1-Winter-2025/Prompt_Templates_for_Midjourney/README.md

 - Technique learning
 ```

-# The /shorten Command: Streamlining Your Prompts
+## The /shorten Command: Streamlining Your Prompts
-*Zebonastic.ai Vol. 1 No. 1 - Winter 2025*

-## Understanding /shorten

 The /shorten command helps simplify long, complex prompts while maintaining their essential elements.
 This tool is invaluable for understanding which aspects of your prompts are most impactful.